 According to the Physical Activity Guidelines for Americans, from the U.S. government, adults should engage in 150 minutes of moderate aerobic exercise or 75 minutes of vigorous-intensity activity.
 While moderate activity is a five or six on a scale of ten, vigorous activity is a seven to eight.
 Zero would be considered no effort, while a ten would be the most exertion possible.

 Whichever machine you decide to use, always begin your workout by warming up for five to ten minutes.
 This will gradually raise your heart rate and get your body ready for exercise.
 At the end of your workout, you’ll want to cool down to slowly adjust your body back to its pre-exercise state.
 Always consult a health care professional before getting started on a new training routine.

 Both machines very similar.
 They both have foot platforms and provide a variety of workouts.
 But in the end, the machine that you choose should be appropriately aligned with your goals.
 You have to decide what level of intensity you really want.

-For cardio workouts, you'll want 150 to 300 minutes of moderate activity or 75 to 150 minutes of vigorous exercise per week.
+For a cardio workout, you'll want 150 to 300 minutes of moderate activity or 75 to 150 minutes of vigorous exercise per week, 30 minutes per day.

 In a 1996 study, Sports Performance and Technology Laboratory found that between treadmill and a stair stepper, a treadmill use is much better for “enhancing energy expenditure.”